Money Transfer Credit Cards

 Personal loans

-With a personal loan, you can borrow more than you can on a money transfer credit card and pay it back over a longer period of time.
+With a personal loan, you can borrow more than you can with a money transfer credit card and pay it back over a longer period of time.
 You're likely to be offered a higher APR, meaning you’ll pay more interest.

 Overdrafts

 An overdraft allows you to borrow money via your current account, meaning you can use it to pay for purchases or direct debits.
-An overdraft can be helpful if you need a small amount of cash urgently, as long as you can repay it quickly.
+An overdraft can be helpful if you urgently need a small amount of cash as long as you can repay it quickly.

-You'll be charged every time you enter your overdraft, (unless you pre-arrange an overdraft with your bank) and the amount of interest you need to pay will grow daily until you repay it.
+You'll be charged every time you enter your overdraft (unless you pre-arrange an overdraft with your bank), and the amount of interest you need to pay will grow daily until you repay it.

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.